bernardo1024/Sanwaf/README.md

 #### Endpoint Structure
 	- Endpoints are groupings of parameters so additional validation can occur, such as strict parameters values and simple to complex relationships
+	- <mode></mode> defines how the endpoint will be processed. valid modes are: BLOCK/DISABLED/DETECT/DETECT_ALL
+		where:
+		  BLOCK      - request will be blocked for the given endpoint DISABLED   - endpoint will be ignored
+		  DETECT     - log hits to warnings log the first item detected DETECT_ALL - log hits to warnings log all items that match
 	- <uri></uri> defines the endpoint (use the ::: separator to specify multiple URIs)
 	- <strict></strict> indicates to fail if any items specfied are missing or if non-defined items are in the request (missing or extra parms cause failure)